 Available Positions at Girls Inc.:

 Girls Inc. of Greater Indianapolis is seeking individuals to fulfill seasonal (on call) program specialist positions.
 Seasonal program specialists deliver programs for girls between the ages of 6 and 18 years old in alignment with the Girls Inc. programming philosophy.
 Ideal candidates will have experience working with youth, diverse populations, facilitating programs activities for groups of at least 20 children, and knowledge of youth development.
-Experience leading Girls Inc. programs in the last 12 months preferred.
+Experience leading Girls Inc. programs in the last 12 – 24 months, a plus.
 Candidates must enjoy working with youth and promoting a positive environment.
-Ideal for individuals with a creative and innovative program implementation style.
+Ideal for college students pursuing a bachelors or master’s degree as well as individuals with flexible daytime schedules.
 Candidates must have a reliable and consistent method of transportation.
-Seasonal program specialists must be available to plan and facilitate at least five 6-week session programs per program cycle, as needed, and have open availability Monday through Friday between 7:30am and 6:30pm.
-If you are interested in inspiring girls in Greater Indianapolis to be strong, smart and bold, please send cover letter and resume to LaTasha Hudson at email@example.com before September 12th.
+Seasonal program specialists must be available to plan and facilitate at least five 6-week session programs per program cycle (10-15 hours per week), as needed, and have open availability Monday through Friday between 10:30am and 3:30pm.
+Competitive hourly wage offered.
+If you are interested in inspiring girls in greater Indianapolis to be strong, smart and bold, please send cover letter and resume to LaTasha Hudson, Director of Programs, at firstname.lastname@example.org.
+No phone calls, please.

 All intern candidates are required to submit a cover letter and resume to LaTasha Hudson, Director of Programs, at email@example.com.
 Individuals must apply by the following deadlines: August 1st for fall semester opportunities and January 1st for winter semester opportunities.
 Cover letters and resumes received after deadline will be reviewed for consideration for the next semester.
 Qualified applicants will be invited to interview and must consent to background screening and attend training prior to acceptance.
 Girls Inc. of Greater Indianapolis conducts an equal opportunity internship program.